Analysis of Crowdsourced Sampling Strategies for HodgeRank with Sparse Random Graphs: Introduction

 With the advent of ubiquitous internet access and the growth of crowdsourcing platforms (\emph{e.g.}, \href{https://www.mturk.com}{MTurk}, \href{http://www.innocentive.com/}{InnoCentive}, \href{http://crowdflower.com/}{CrowdFlower}, \href{http://www.crowdrank.net/}{CrowdRank}, and \href{http://www.allourideas.org/}{AllOurIdeas}), the crowdsourcing strategy is now employed by a variety of communities.
 Crowdsourcing enables researchers to conduct social experiments on a heterogenous set of participants and at a lower economic cost than conventional laboratory studies.
 For example, researchers can harness internet users to conduct user studies on their personal computers.
 Among various approaches to conduct subjective tests, pairwise comparisons are expected to yield more reliable results.
 However, in crowdsourced studies, the individuals performing the ratings are diverse compared to more controlled settings, which is difficult to control for using traditional experimental designs; researchers have recently proposed several randomized methods to conduct user studies \cite{added,MM11,tmm12}, which accommodate incomplete and imbalanced data.

 HodgeRank, as an application of combinatorial Hodge theory to the preference or rank aggregation problem from pairwise comparison data, possibly being incomplete and imbalanced, was first introduced by \cite{Hodge}, and inspired a series of studies in statistical ranking \cite{Hirani11,hodge_l1,osting2013enhanced,Osting:2012b}.
 Hodge theory has also found applications in game theory \cite{Parrilo11_gameflow} and computer vision \cite{Yuan09_hodge,Osher11_retinex}, in addition to traditional applications in fluid mechanics \cite{Chorin93} \emph{etc}.
-HodgeRank formulates the ranking problem in terms of the discrete Hodge decomposition of the pairwise data and shows that it can be decomposed into three orthogonal components: gradient flow for global rating (optimal in the $L_2$-norm sense), triangular curl flow for local inconsistency, and harmonic flow for global inconsistency.
-Such a perspective provides a universal geometric description, including various general linear statistical models, on the structure of paired comparison data which are possibly incomplete and imbalanced due to crowdsourcing.
+HodgeRank formulates the ranking problem in terms of the discrete Hodge decomposition of the pairwise data and shows that it can be decomposed into three orthogonal components: a gradient flow representing a global rating (optimal in the $L_2$-norm sense), a triangular curl flow representing local inconsistency, and a harmonic flow representing global inconsistency.
+Such a perspective generalizes various linear statistical models to provide a universal geometric description of the structure of paired comparison data, which is possibly incomplete and imbalanced due to crowdsourcing.

 The two most popular random sampling schemes in crowdsourcing experiments are random sampling \emph{with} replacement and random sampling \emph{without} replacement.
-In random sampling \emph{with} replacement, one picks up a comparison pair randomly from the whole dataset regardless if the pair has been selected before, whence it is memory free.
-In random sampling \emph{without} replacement, each comparison pair in the dataset has an equal chance of being selected, once selected it cannot be chosen again until all possible pairs have been chosen.
+In random sampling \emph{with} replacement, one selects a comparison pair randomly from the whole dataset regardless if the pair has been selected before; whence it is memory free.
+In random sampling \emph{without} replacement, each comparison pair in the dataset has an equal chance of being selected; once selected it cannot be chosen again until all possible pairs have been chosen.
 The simplest model of random sampling \emph{without} replacement in paired comparisons is the Erd\"{o}s-R\'{e}nyi random graph, which is a stochastic process that starts with \emph{n} vertices and no edges, and at each step adds one new edge uniformly \cite{ErdRen59}.
 As one needs to avoid previous edges, such a sampling scheme is not memory-free and may lead to weak dependence in some estimates.